-It is intuitively appealing to believe that feelings of guilt will negatively affect the pleasure one receives from an indulgent, or hedonic, experience.
-In a recent survey, participants were asked when they would enjoy a dessert more when they felt guilty consuming it versus when they felt no guilt.
-An overwhelming majority of respondents (94 percent) indicated that the dessert would be more enjoyable without guilt.
+It makes intuitive sense that such feelings would cast a pall on the season's good cheer.
+How can we enjoy what's good when we're worried over our guilt?
+In a recent survey, participants were asked when they would enjoy a dessert more: when they felt guilty consuming it versus when they felt no guilt.
+An overwhelming majority of respondents (94%) indicated that the dessert would be more enjoyable without guilt.

 We conducted a series of five experiments to test the relationship between guilt and pleasure, and in every instance we found that those who felt guilty also experienced the greatest enjoyment.